urbyone/linuxlab/Instructions/Part1.md

 cat ./infra/terraform.tfvars
 ```

-Then run the following **terraform workflow** to kick off the deployment, providing your email address as a variable
+Now run the following **terraform workflow** to kick off the deployment.
+Your email address and userid are provided inline as variables

 ```sh